wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-images.md

 <properties
-    pageTitle="O que são as imagens de modelo do RemoteApp do Azure? | Microsoft Azure" description="Saiba mais sobre as imagens de modelo incluídas no RemoteApp do Azure." services="remoteapp"
+    pageTitle="What is in the Azure RemoteApp template images? | Microsoft Azure" description="Learn about the template images included with Azure RemoteApp." services="remoteapp"
     documentationCenter=""
     authors="lizap"